Prateekcandwill/Programming-In-Python/README.md

 This repository contains notes, lab work, personal practice code, pyq's, implementations, code samples, and projects related to the **Programming-In-Python** course as part of the third semester curriculum at Amity University Kolkata.

 ---

+## License

+This repository is intended for educational purposes only.
+All content is original unless stated otherwise.
+Please do not redistribute official university materials without permission.

+---

+> **Disclaimer:** This repository is a personal academic archive and is not officially affiliated with Amity University.
+All shared content is for learning and revision purposes only.